boylejack/file_pile/README.md

 # FilePile

 FilePile creates N random files, based on a given size profile and containing some random combination of input words.
 It's intended use is for generating test files for load testing purposes.
-An example word list (name here) and size profile (name here) have been included in this repo.
+An example word list (positive-words.csv) and size profile (some_weights.csv) have been included in this repo.
 ## Installation
 FilePile uses escript to generate an executable.
 You must have elixir and erlang installed on your machine.
 To generate this executable: